 If the Fourth of July were a cookie, this would be it!
 These soft and chewy giant monster cookies are loaded with all the good stuff and then some.
 Ready in just minutes with zero chilling required, these cookies make a perfectly patriotic treat for kids of all ages.
 Just mix, scoop, and bake.
 It’s like an instant party!

 Happy Friday friends!
 I hope you’re all stocked up on burgers and dogs, watermelon and water balloons for what promises to be an Independence Day like no other.
 If you are looking for a quick and super easy recipe to enjoy on summertime’s biggest holiday, look no further.
-These soft and chewy Fourth of July monster cookies are like fireworks in cookie form and they are bound to make your taste buds oooh and aaahh with every bite.
+These soft and chewy 4th of July Monster Cookies are like fireworks in cookie form and they are bound to make your taste buds oooh and aaahh with every bite.

-These monster cookies bake up in just minutes with a few standard ingredients and a handful of festive candies that make them a special holiday treat for kids of all ages.
+These monster cookies bake up in just minutes with a few simple ingredients and a handful of festive candies that make them a special holiday treat for kids of all ages.
 Check your pantry for the ingredients below and let’s celebrate!

 Use creamy peanut butter.
 These cookies are best with that ultra creamy, smooth peanut butter we all know and love from when we were kids.
 I like to use Skippy creamy peanut butter, but Jif works too.

 Do not over mix.
 For light and fluffy, soft and chewy cookies do not over mix the dough.
 Leave a few streaks of flour remaining before you add in your chips and candies.

 Load them up!
 The more the merrier when it comes to add-ins so feel free to be generous with the chocolate chips and M&M’s.
 Pro-tip: reserve a few candies to dot the tops of the cookies so that they look extra festive once baked.
 These red, white and blue studded cookies are perfect for all of summer’s celebrations from Memorial Day to Labor Day!